-- 21. A provider is currently offering a pre-registration nursing course, requiring study for 360 credits over three years.
+23. A provider is currently offering a pre-registration nursing course, requiring study for 360 credits over three years.
 Starting in the next academic year, it will also offer the course as a four-year degree apprenticeship.
-On this course, apprenticeship students will be studying at the university for 30 weeks in the year, at an average of 22 hours of study per week. - 22.
-Students on the four-year degree apprenticeship course would be considered to be part-time as the duration of the course is longer and they will be studying for fewer credits in each year than in the equivalent full-time course.
+On this course, apprenticeship students will be studying at the university for 30 weeks in the year, at an average of 22 hours of study per week.